 How do I sign up?

-Go the to the volunteer calendar.
-You’ll sign up as “Individuals and families” or “Organization”.
-If you have questions or just hate to sign up online, contact Mariah.
+- If you have questions or just hate to sign up online, contact the ATH volunteer coordinator.

 - Fill out your organization’s name and description, where you’re traveling from to get to the gleaning, and the ages of your volunteers (how many projected 0-6, 7-12, 13-18, 19+ years?).